hbctraining/DGE_workshop/lessons/09_sleuth.md

 **Step 2:** Fit the sleuth model

-- Estimation of size (normalization) factors using the median of ratios method, similar to DESeq2
+- Estimation of size (normalization) factors using the median of ratios method (similar to DESeq2)

-- Normalization of estimated counts using size factors (est. counts / size factors)
+- Normalization of estimated counts using size factors (est. counts / size factors - similar to DESeq2)

 - Filtering of low abundance transcripts (< 5 est counts in more than 47% of the samples)